florigod/florigod/README.md

 ## Current Project
 #### I'm currently working on:
-Just finished a project and I'm planning on my next move.
+Just finished a project and I'm thinking on my next move.

 ## Previous Projects